Secure SDLC & DevSecOps

 GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}

-1. IMMEDIATELY rotate the secret (assume it's compromised)
+1. IMMEDIATELY rotate the credential (assume compromised)

 2. Check access logs for unauthorized use